TepeLabs/tepe-app/README.md

 PROJECT_SECRET=806f**********************
 ```

-Downloading from IPFS is much easier -- just find a good public gateway from [IPFS public gateway checker](https://ipfs.github.io/public-gateway-checker/).
+Consuming content (downloading from IPFS) is much easier -- just find a good public gateway from [IPFS public gateway checker](https://ipfs.github.io/public-gateway-checker/).

 Anyway, once you have a way to upload to IPFS, you can upload **anything**.
 Starting with a txt file, you should see something like the following:

 <img src="./website_images/8-upload_txt.png" width="600"/>

-### 7. Minting NFTs to granting access
+### 6. Minting NFTs to granting access
 You can mint and transfer NFTs with the buttons at the top of the channel page.
 Let's send one to a friend:

 <img src="./website_images/9-mint.png" width="600"/>

-### 8. The receiving side: the content viewer
+### 7. The receiving side: the content viewer
 If you are a subscriber to content, or just the viewer for a particular channel, you can import the channel that was created by its public address

 <img src="./website_images/11-otherimport.png" width="600"/>